 To prioritize and organize one’s commitments, material possessions, etc. (I would add “thoughts” to this list).

-You could say that to declutter is to not only remove things because they’re messy and make a clutter.
-But, because they no longer serve a purpose and need to be tossed so that your place is more comfortable and pleasant (once again use this analogy when you think of removing clutter aka too many messy thoughts, from your mind).
+You could say that to declutter is to not only remove things because they’re messy and make a mess.
+But, because they no longer serve a purpose and need to be tossed so that your place is more comfortable and pleasant (use this analogy when you think of removing too many messy thoughts from your mind.)

 Why is Decluttering Important?

-So, if your therapist or life coach is recommending decluttering, why is it important besides keeping your home (and mind) neat and tidy?
-The process of decluttering is one of the best gifts you can give yourself when it comes to self-care.
+If your therapist or life coach is recommending decluttering, why is it important besides keeping your home (and mind) neat and tidy?
+The process of this activity is one of the best gifts you can give yourself when it comes to self-care.

 By removing the mess and the clutter, you’re freeing up space for new energy, more clarity, and a sense of harmony.
 This applies to both your physical home and your mental home.
 Your spiritual and emotional being will rejoice too!